eclipse-theia/theia-website/src/docs/user_ai.md

 **AppTester Modes:**

-The App Tester offers two mode variants that use different underlying technologies for browser interaction:
+The App Tester offers mode variants that use different underlying technologies for browser interaction:

-- **Default Mode (Playwright)**: Uses the Playwright MCP server for browser automation.
-If you use the App Tester for the first time and the Playwright MCP server is not yet installed, the agent will help you install it.
-- **Next Mode (DevTools)**: Uses the DevTools MCP server instead of Playwright for testing interactions.
-This variant provides more robust and flexible testing capabilities directly within the IDE environment.
+- **Default Mode (Chrome DevTools)**: Uses the Chrome DevTools MCP server for autonomous browser interaction.
+This is the recommended approach, providing robust and flexible testing capabilities directly within the IDE environment.

-To switch to the "Next" variant, use the mode selector in the chat input area or change the prompt variant to `app-tester-system-next` in the [AI Configuration view](#ai-configuration).
-We recommend trying the new AppTester mode and providing feedback to help us improve it further.
+- **Playwright Variant**: Uses the Playwright MCP server for browser automation instead.
+If you use the App Tester for the first time in this mode and the Playwright MCP server is not yet installed, the agent will help you install it.
+To switch to this variant, change the prompt variant to `app-tester-system-playwright` in the [AI Configuration view](#ai-configuration).

 **Automated Testing with the `/test-with-app-tester` Command:**